hagemon/Clipin/README.md

 # Usage and feature

 - Start with default hot key `cmd+shift+A`.
-- Select region with click and drag.
-- Move region by clicking inside it and drag.
-- Adjust region by clicking dots around and drag.
+- Create a region by clicking & dragging.
-- Press Enter to pin the region after selection.
+- Press `Enter` to pin the region or `ESC` to quit.
-- Multiple screen supported.
+- Support multiple screens.

 # Acknowledge